 Finally,I would like to say this OS may prove to be quite a challenge for upgraders as well as many old time Windows users(including me).Surely,I also expect that in the future,you will see a lot of hardware and a whole lot of apps that can truly help make sense of the new UI and showcase Windows 8 as a productive,usable,environment despite the massively disruptive nature of its UI.Either that or Microsoft will see a backlash far worse than what happened to Vista.For the sake of innovation and the entire PC industry,I hope that its the former.

-You have read this article Microsoft / Reviews with the title Windows 8 Review : Feeling Touchy.
-You can bookmark this page URL https://metroplexbbq.blogspot.com/2012/10/windows-8-review-feeling-touchy.html.
+with the title Windows 8 Review : Feeling Touchy.
+You can bookmark this page URL http://metroplexbbq.blogspot.com/2012/10/windows-8-review-feeling-touchy.html.
 Thanks!

 No comment for "Windows 8 Review : Feeling Touchy"